JohnLeber/HGT-To-Normal/README.md

 # HGT-To-Normal

 Sample CUDA code to convert a high resolution HGT/SRTM file and use CUDA to output a normal map.
-Can be used to help create relief maps (bottom image).
+The normal map can be used to help create relief maps (bottom image).
+For more about HGT files see my other [project](https://github.com/nodecomplete/NZDEM-HGT-30).

 The images below show a normal map and relief map (top and bottom images respectively) of the S40E175.hgt file (Tongariro National Park, New Zealand).